That estimated dollar amount reflects a -58% decline from $948.3 million for 2017.

 - Terracom (mobile telecommunications)

-In macroeconomic terms, Rwanda’s total exported goods represent an estimated .001% of its overall Gross Domestic Product for 2021 ($32.9 billion valued in Purchasing Power Parity US dollars).
-That 0.001% for exports to overall GDP in PPP for 2021 compares to roughly .01% for 2020.
-Those percentages suggest a relatively decreasing reliance on products sold on international markets for Rwanda’s total economic performance, albeit based on estimates and a very short timeframe.
+In macroeconomic terms, Rwanda’s total exported goods represent an estimated 0.001% of its overall Gross Domestic Product for 2023 ($47.4 billion valued in Purchasing Power Parity US dollars).
+That 0.001% for exports to overall GDP in PPP for 2023 compares to roughly .004% for 2022.
+Those percentages suggest a relatively decreasing reliance on products sold on international markets for Rwanda’s total economic performance, albeit based on a short timeframe.

 Rwanda’s capital city is Kigali.